Highlights from the Ratings and Financial Report for Translate Bio Inc. (TBIO)

 Evercore ISI gave a rating of “In-line” to TBIO, setting the target price at $21 in the report published on March 18th of the current year.

-Volatility was left at 6.14%, however, over the last 30 days, the volatility rate increased by 5.49%, as shares sank -23.42% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -18.68% lower at present.
+Volatility was left at 5.60%, however, over the last 30 days, the volatility rate increased by 5.71%, as shares surge +20.83% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -36.03% lower at present.

 Insider Trading